tluhk/.github/profile/eng/README.md

   <details>
   <summary><b>Internships:</b></summary>

-  1. **Multimedia Internship** - Group projects applying knowledge in programming and media.
+  1. **Practice I** - Group projects applying knowledge in programming and media.
-  2. **Elective Internship** - Team projects in collaboration with various organizations (e.g., a breathalyzer calculator developed with the Estonian Road Administration).
+  2. **Practice II** - Team projects in collaboration with various organizations (e.g., a breathalyzer calculator developed with the Estonian Road Administration).
-  3. **Company Internship** - Individual experience in the IT field, providing real-world workplace exposure.
+  3. **Enterprise Practice** - Individual experience in the IT field, providing real-world workplace exposure.
   </details>

   <details>